-STREET: Any street, road or highway or any other way designed or intended for public use for the passage of vehicles and pedestrians, owned by the Authority or other public agency and maintained at public expense, and is accessible to Fire Department vehicles and equipment.
+"STREET" means any street, road or highway or any other way designed or intended for public use for the passage of vehicles and pedestrians, owned by the Authority or other public agency and maintained at public expense, and is accessible to Fire Department vehicles and equipment.

-STREET LINE: The edge of a street, road or highway reservation as defined by the authority having jurisdiction.
+"STREET LINE" means the edge of a street, road or highway reservation as defined by the authority having jurisdiction.

-SUBDIVISION: The dividing of any land, whether in single or joint ownership, into two or more pieces for the purpose of development.
+"SUBDIVISON" means the dividing of any land, whether in single or joint ownership, into two or more pieces for the purpose of development.

-SUBSIDIARY APARTMENT: A separate dwelling unit constructed within and subsidiary to a self-contained dwelling.
+"SUBSIDARY APARTMENT" means a separate dwelling unit constructed within and subsidiary to a self-contained dwelling.

-TAKE-OUT FOOD SERVICE: A building in which the primary purpose is the preparation and sale of meals or refreshments for consumption off the premises.
+"TAKE-OUT FOOD SERVICE" means a building in which the primary purpose is the preparation and sale of meals or refreshments for consumption off the premises.

-TAVERN: Includes a nightclub and means a building licensed or licensable under the Liquor Control Act wherein meals and food may be served for consumption on the premises and in which entertainment may be provided.
+"TAVERN" includes a nightclub and means a building licensed or licensable under the Liquor Control Act wherein meals and food may be served for consumption on the premises and in which entertainment may be provided.

-USE ZONE or ZONE: An area of land including buildings and water designated on the Zoning Map to which the uses, standards and conditions of a particular Use Zone Table in Schedule C of the Regulations relate.
+"USE ZONE" OR "ZONE" means an area of land including buildings and water designed on the Zoning Map to which the uses, standards and conditions of a particular Use Zone Table in Schedule C of the Regulations relate.

-ZONING MAP: The map or maps attached to and forming part of the Regulations.
+"ZONING MAP" means the map or maps attached to and forming part of the Regulations.